MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 ### Text formatting

-Select between four options to either convert items to be all lowercase, all uppercase, title case (first character of sentence is capitalized), or capitalize every word.
+Choose between four options to either convert items to be all lowercase, all uppercase, title case (first character of sentence is capitalized), or capitalize every word.

 ### Enumerate items